unicef/publicgoods-toolkit/procurement.md

 18F, the digital service delivery arm of the United States General Services Administration.
-They focus on technology procurement for federal agencies, and their methodology typically begins with agile and open source approaches.
+They focus on technology procurement for federal agencies, and their methodology typically begins with agile and open-source approaches.
 18F is generally considered a model agency when it comes to open source.
 They advise federal projects to consider procurement based on a model of "modular contracting," (See https://18f.gsa.gov/tags/modular-contracting/) in which large projects